Why invest in a transcreation workshop?

 To cover all the key aspects and go through them, step by step, I strongly recommend a full-day workshop.
-And if you also want to work on language-specific examples (English into German), a two-day workshop is highly recommended.
+And if you also want to work on language-specific examples (English into German), an advanced seminar or a full two-day workshop is highly recommended.
 In fact, my two-day workshop format has become the most popular.
 You will see how time flies!
 There will even be lots of laughs and the atmosphere is always great.

 Are you up for one or even two full days of transcreation learning?
 Then I would like to hear from you!